Our subject for today is one of the Kitten Posse. I want to show you how to draw cat eyes with Bob as our model.

 Step 4: Start Working in Other Colors to Get the Right Eye Color

-In the right eye, there’s a very clear shadow under the upper lid.
-Use light pressure and curving, directional strokes to add Walnut Brown along that shadow, and the smaller shadow along the lower, outside lid.
+Use light pressure and curving, directional strokes to add Walnut Brown to shade the shadow under the right eye lid, and the smaller shadow along the lower, outside lid.

 There are actually fewer dark values in the left eye.
 It’s darker overall because there are no direct highlights.
 Use Walnut Brown around the outside edges of the iris and around the pupil.

-There are “linear” shapes radiating outward from the pupils, and inward from the outside edges of the iris, so use short, linear strokes to draw those.
+Use short, linear strokes to draw “linear” shapes radiating outward from the pupils, and inward from the outside edges of the iris.

 In shadow areas other than under the lids, continue to draw smooth color.